 The system will automatically affect closure of current open Spend Down cases and all cases which are converted to SSI eligibility.
-The County Office will affect all other closures by input into ANSWER.

-With the exception of closed past Spend Down and Fixed Eligibility Certifications, the ten day advance notice applies to all categories.
-Recipient notifications will be made on form DCO-700 or system generated notice.
+With the exception of closed past Spend Down and Fixed Eligibility Certifications, the advance notice applies to all categories.